Golf in Northern Ireland

 Beyond the golf courses in County Down

-Figure out Castlewellan Forest Park's Peace Maze to ring the bell at its center, take a stroll through Tollymore Forest Park – local source of the wooden interiors for the RMS Titanic; scale the Mourne Mountains with expert mountain guide, Peter Rafferty; or explore the magnificent Georgian mansion known as Montalto House.
+Figure out Castlewellan Forest Park's Peace Maze to ring the bell at its centre, take a stroll through Tollymore Forest Park – local source of the wooden interiors for the RMS Titanic; scale the Mourne Mountains with expert mountain guide, Peter Rafferty; or explore the magnificent Georgian mansion known as Montalto House.

 Between Belfast and the Glens of Antrim you'll find award-winning golf courses and the incredible Causeway Coastal Route.Explore Day 2